shuozhixu/PFDD/README.md

 In the paper above, effects of the two GSFE surfaces were studied and it was recommended that the one not using a function is more desirable.

 The GSFE surface is used only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
-For non-dissociated dislocations, e.g., those in BCC crystals and on non-basal planes in HCP crystals, GSFE curves should be used.
+For non-dissociated dislocations, e.g., those in BCC crystals and on some planes in HCP crystals, GSFE curves should be used.
 In early PFDD models, the GSFE curve was approximated by a 1D function.
 That changed in 2020:

 - Shuozhi Xu, Yanqing Su, Lauren T.W.
 Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
 Phys.
 Solids 141 (2020) 104017